Story At-A-Glance

-Inland Empire, specifically the Riverside county, Ontario, and San Bernardino were ranked 10th best metro areas for electric vehicle adoption, according to a new report published last month by Storage Café, an online rental storage marketplace.
+Inland Empire, specifically Riverside county, Ontario, and San Bernardino, were ranked 10th best metro areas for electric vehicle adoption, according to a new report published by Storage Café, an online rental storage marketplace published last month.

-The report shows that San Jose, San Francisco, and Seattle, and Los Angeles led the adoption for the electric vehicles.
+The report shows that San Jose, San Francisco, Seattle, and Los Angeles led the adoption of electric vehicles.

-The publisher analyzed a number of factors to come up with the findings:
+The publisher analyzed several factors to come up with the findings:

 - Residential charging stations